damona

 damona install fastqc:0.11.9

 That's it.
 Time to test.
 Type **fastqc**.
+This should open a graphical interface.

-To rename this TEST example::
+To rename this TEST environment, you may use::

 damona rename TEST --new-name prod